cmu-sei/redemption/README.md

                         directory)
   -b BASE_DIR, --base-dir BASE_DIR
-                        Base directory of the project -e COMBINED_HAND_OUT  Output file (JSON) for combined edits --inject-hand-output  If hand-module output files already exist, use them instead of regenerating them (this is for debugging/testing purposes) --repaired-src OUT_SRC_DIR
+                        Base directory of the project -e COMBINED_BRAIN_OUT  Output file (JSON) for combined edits --inject-brain-output  If brain-module output files already exist, use them instead of regenerating them (this is for debugging/testing purposes) --repaired-src OUT_SRC_DIR
                         Directory to write repaired source files (or omit to refrain from running the glove module)